PramodKumarYadav/happium/README.md

 When I learn a new tool or technology, my working approach is to `first make it work` and `then make it better`.
 Thus refactoring is a `way of life` in all my projects.
 Following the scout and guides principle that if you touch a class, you have to `leave code cleaner than you found it`.
 Eventually this approach would result in the code that looks like what I mentioned before in the working principles.

 ## Upload app on browserstack
-To do: (manually every month when you get an error - automate this step when you can) [Instructions to upload app on browserstack](https://www.browserstack.com/docs/app-automate/appium/upload-app-define-custom-id)
+To do: (manually every month for both android and ios - when you get an error - automate this step when you can) [Instructions to upload app on browserstack](https://www.browserstack.com/docs/app-automate/appium/upload-app-define-custom-id)
-Sample here (with ID/PWD changed:
+Sample here (with ID/PWD changed) for android:
 ```Pramod Yadav@DESKTOP-GPU5LFR MINGW64 /
 $ curl -u "pramodyadav_ABCsHy:XyWBbdd3JkLKHCGVa6Fg" \
 > -X POST "https://api-cloud.browserstack.com/app-automate/upload" \